You can hear that signature Fender Stratocaster tone on recordings and stages from players across all genres, from jazz to metal.

 As their names imply, the bridge pickup is the pickup located closest to the bridge on your Fender Stratocaster, and the neck pickup is located closest to the neck.

 Tonally, the bridge pickup is brighter, clearer, and can be thinner sounding than the neck pickup – making it perfect for solos and lead playing.
 The neck position provides thicker tones that are typically darker, making it particularly well-suited for rhythm playing, jazz tones and blues riffs and solos.
+You’ll occasionally find reverse-wound pickups in the middle position, which will give you noise-canceling properties in the second and fourth positions of the Strat’s 5-way switch.

 What are single-coil pickups good for?